Favorite Books We Read in 2018

 Dylan Calhoon, Patron Services Manager

-The Dark Tower: Dark Tower Series, Book 7
+DB 59175: The Dark Tower: Dark Tower Series, Book 7 by Stephen King.

 Description: Conclusion of the Dark Tower saga continuing from Song of Susannah (DB 58365).
 Jake Chambers and Pere Callahan encounter foes in the Dixie Pig Cafe.
 Roland Deschain ends his quest and is reunited with Susannah, Eddie, Jake, and Oy.
 Violence, strong language, and some descriptions of sex.
 Bestseller.
 2004.